What is the Scope of MBA in India?

 1. Flexibility and Convenience

-One of the most significant advantages of online MBA programmes is their flexibility.
+One of the most significant advantages of online MBA programs is their flexibility.
 Unlike traditional programmes, online MBAs allow students to learn at their own pace and on their schedule.
 This flexibility is particularly beneficial for working professionals who must balance their education with job responsibilities and personal commitments.

 2. Cost-Effectiveness